janetcharwood/MONOCYTE_TWAS/README.md

 Monocyte genetic data

 Genetic data files were aligned to the human genome assembly hg19 using the Liftover tool: https://genome.ucsc.edu/cgi-bin/hgLiftOver was used to convert the SNP co-ordinates to the hg19 genome assembly.
-We ran SNP-QC to check the SNPs in each data set using the script HRC-1000G-check-bim-NoReadKey.pl script from McCarthy tools https://www.well.ox.ac.uk/~wrayner/tools/ and the HRC reference SNP list : v1.1 HRC.r1-1.GRCh37.wgs.mac5.sites.tab from the Haplotype Reference Consortium: http://www.haplotype-reference-consortium.org/site.
-We used plink 1.9 http://www.cog-genomics.org/plink/1.9/ for all subsequent SNP- QC and data merging.
-After merging the two datasets the genetic data for the 228 individuals with matched expression data across all four cell states was extracted.
-In the final QC SNPs from 228 individuals, SNPs were removed if their minor allele frequency (MAF) < 0.01, missingness of genotypes ≥ 0.02 or HWE < 10−6.
+Plink 1.9 http://www.cog-genomics.org/plink/1.9/ was used for standard Quality-Control analysis (Anderson et al., 2010).
+Genetic data for the 228 individuals with matched expression data across all four cell states was extracted and SNPs were removed if their minor allele frequency (MAF) < 0.01, missingness of genotypes ≥ 0.02 or HWE < 10−6.
 A total of 625793 variants were retained for 228 people.

 Nunber of genes the expression weights: